While this is the time to give, many others are trying to take away.

 “Retailers may be more vulnerable this holiday season due to the fact there are more access points for sophisticated cybercriminals to exploit,” says communications firm Level 3.
 In other words, the easier retailers try to make shopping — whether it’s online or in a store — the more they open themselves up to theft.

 Luckily, you can stop these Grinches with only a few minutes of preventative maneuvers.
-In three easy steps…
+With these three holiday safety tips…

 1. Get more messages.
 Your bank is happy to text or email you after every transaction — they’re just as eager to avoid fraud as you are.
 You can easily ignore these messages when you know you’ve made the transaction yourself, but if someone is trying to access your account, that message could save you thousands.